-Use user spam notifications to release and report quarantined messages
+Use quarantine notifications to release and report quarantined messages

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, quarantine holds potentially dangerous or unwanted messages.
 For more information, see Quarantined messages in EOP.

-Messages that were quarantined as high confidence phishing, malware, or by mail flow rules (also known as transport rules) are only available to admins.
+By default, messages that are quarantined as high confidence phishing, malware, by mail flow rules (also known as transport rules), or Safe Attachments policies in Defender for Office 365 are only available to admins (by default, the AdminOnlyAccessPolicy quarantine policy is used).
 For more information, see Manage quarantined messages and files as an admin in EOP.

-An end-user spam notification contains the following information for each quarantined message:
+When you receive a quarantine notification, the following information is always available for each quarantined message:

-Block Sender: Click this link to add the sender to your Blocked Senders list.
-For more information, see Block a mail sender in Outlook.
+- Block Sender: Click this link to add the sender to the Blocked Senders list on your mailbox.
+For more information, see Block a mail sender.

-Release: For spam (not phish) messages, you can release the message here without going to Quarantine the Security & Compliance Center.
+- Release: You can release the message here without going to Quarantine in the Microsoft 365 Defender portal.

-Review: Click this link to go to Quarantine in the Security & Compliance Center, where you can release, delete or report your quarantined messages.
+- Review: Click this link to go to Quarantine in the Microsoft 365 Defender portal, where you can (depending on why the message was quarantined) view, release, delete or report your quarantined messages.
 For more information, see Find and release quarantined messages as a user in EOP.

 A blocked sender can still send you mail.
 Any messages from this sender that make it to your mailbox will be immediately moved to the Junk Email folder.
 Future messages from this sender will go to your Junk Email folder or to quarantine.
 If you would like to delete these messages on arrival instead of quarantining them, use mail flow rules (also known as transport rules) to delete the messages on arrival.